-Moisture accumulation under shade can occur as shade seeking is normal behaviour for feedlot cattle as reported above.
+Moisture accumulation under shade can occur as shade seeking is normal behaviour for feedlot cattle.

-To limit this accumulation and optimise welfare a variety of shade and/or engineering designs are recommended in the MLA Beef cattle feedlots: design and construction manual.
-These include:
+To limit moisture accumulation and optimise welfare a variety of shade and/or engineering designs are recommended in the MLA Beef cattle feedlots: design and construction manual, such as:

-- o Retractable shade designs - Separate panel designs - Corrugated iron strip design with spaces to encourage drying - Centre square designs with gaps to encourage drying - o Longitudinal shade rows in the North to South direction - Correct inclination of shade to encourage drying in morning sun - Covered housing systems. - o Increased shade allocation to allow the cattle the space to spread out. - o Correct shade height - Correct positioning of water troughs away from shade
+- retractable shade designs - separate panel designs - corrugated iron strip design with spaces to encourage drying - centre square designs with gaps to encourage drying - longitudinal shade rows in the north to south direction - correct inclination of shade to encourage drying in morning sun - covered housing systems - increased shade allocation to allow the cattle space to spread out - correct shade height - correct positioning of water troughs away from shade.